tairasoul/YADMB/README.md

 # installing addons

-installing addons is as simple as putting their provided file or folder into dist/addons, and making sure the bot runs correctly!
+installing addons is as simple as putting their provided file or folder into the addons folder, and making sure the bot runs correctly!

 # addon docs